BIAS IN CULTURE

 In a recent survey ninety percent of respondents said they were much less biased than the average person and 80% also believed they were much better informed.
 In another survey almost all respondents thought they either “understood” or “thoroughly understood” a particular topic – despite it having highly technical details where knowledgeable experts are few and far between.
 The number of those who admitted they did not understand was no greater than the inaccuracy figure of the survey itself.

 Almost all of us sincerely believe we are both remarkably fair-minded and especially well informed.
 Social scientists are aware of the Over-Confidence Effect which is based upon tests that reveal the greater the confidence a person has that they are correct, the more likely it is they are mistaken.
 One interpretation of this extraordinary discovery is that confidence is a significant disadvantage if one aspires to hold correct opinions.
-Uncertainty, it appears, is an asset.
+Uncertainty or humility, it appears, is an asset.

 How can this be reconciled?
 In the quotation above, from the author of literature’s celebrated detective Sherlock Holmes, being misled is just a matter of looking at things from the wrong perspective.